rycon2424/Multiplayer_ClientSidePrediction/pages/Part_4.md

 The server can also cache the "lastMovementData" of the clients instead of the clients storing it themselves.
 This setup would make it truly anti cheat.

 ## Unity's client anticipation support (Netcode for Gameobject **only**)
 Another interesting approach would be using the "AnticipatedNetworkVariable" that Netcode for Gameobjects has build in.
-By calling their various Anticipate methods, you can set a visual value that differs from the server value and then react to updates from the server in different ways. <br> <br> But keep in mind this is only a feature in Netcode for Gameobject
+By calling their various Anticipate methods, you can set a visual value that differs from the server value and then react to updates from the server in different ways. <br> <br> But keep in mind this is only a feature in Netcode for Gameobject.

 ## More Tips? <br>
 Feel free to e-mail me at: boskoivkovic.developer@gmail.com